 The Uber Hack: What We Can Learn From The Latest High-Profile Cyber Attack

 The world’s number 1 taxi app was hit by a rather serious cyber security attack recently.
-But what really happened and what can we learn from it?
+But what really happened and what can we learn from the Uber hack?

 Last week, it was revealed that Mobility as a Service provider Uber was hit with a high-profile cyber attack that has left the company’s reputation at serious risk.
 In today’s blog we’re exploring exactly how the attack took place, how it could have been avoided, and what we (as IT teams, cyber security experts and business owners) can learn from it.